Free Youth Football Playbook- Split-Back Offense

 The game is won at the line of scrimmage; if you control the line of scrimmage you will control the game.
 If you cannot block the defense, your team will be in for a long day.
 Practicing proper run blocking techniques is vital for all offensive success.
 Practice proper double team, base, crack, hook, and reach blocking techniques every practice.
 Quick tip, try to stay away from base blocking because it is not very effective, and it is asking way to much from your players.
 Double teams, down, wedge, and crack blocking are the most successful blocking techniques in youth football.
 It also depends on what scheme you’re running.
 Practice run and pass blocking techniques every day.

 You tell your quarterback the play, “38 Sweep” they break the huddle and get down and all of a sudden the defense lineups up with 3 defenders ready to blow the sweep up-now what do you do?
 Do you call the play and hope it works anyway?
 No!
 You should be able to have a check call (audible) to change to a play that can give your offense the advantage.
 Do not pick plays just to run them, call plays that will give your offense the best chance for success.
 Look to where you have the numbers and flanking advantages over the defense.
 Keep this in mind- many youth football defense do not get into a huddle.
 So how they are lined up before the offense comes out of the huddle, is most likely how they will line up to your offense.
-So look at the defense and call a play that can give your offense the advantage.
+So look at the defense alignment and call a play that can give your offense the advantage.
 The no huddle offense is tremendously underrated and under used in youth football.
 Do not be afraid to try some no huddle, it will give the defense fits.
+It will allow you to call the right play vs the defensive alignment you are seeing.

 Need an explosive youth football offense?
 Youth Football Online’s Jet Wing T Series is the way to go.
 In this E playbook there are 3 different formations-Balanced, unbalanced, and shotgun.
 Also included- A winning practice routine, play calling system, player positioning, conditioning plan, diagrammed plays verse various defenses, snap count/line splits, jet motion timing and execution, two effective youth football blocking schemes, and much more.